ece362-purdue/proton-labs/lab0-intro/README.md

 To set up the Serial Monitor, press Ctrl-Shift-P (or Cmd-Shift-P on a Mac) and type `Terminal: Focus on Serial Monitor View`.
 You can also pull it up if you have a terminal open by looking for the "Serial Monitor" tab.
 Open it, and click Start Monitoring.
 You should see the "Hello, world!" message appear every half second.

 If you are monitoring but you see no messages, verify that:
 - A light is blinking at least every second on your Debug Probe without any intervention.
-This verifies that text is being sent to your computer through it from the Pico 2.
+This verifies that text is being sent to your computer through it from the Proton.
 - You are connected to the correct Port.
 Some computers may have virtual COM port devices, so you may be connected to the wrong one.
 Try changing the Port options to see if the message appears.

 ![serial-monitor](serial-monitor.png)